Four Decades Helping Latinos Succeed in CT

 SCOW's array of services, along with alliances made with town government and social service departments, has helped Latinos in the area succeed and share their rich, varied cultures with the broader community.

-"All of our after-school programs, including Music, Youth Leadership and STEM Academy, are designed to enrich the lives of our children and youth," says Executive Director Maria Campos-Harlow.
+"All of our after-school programs, including Music, Youth Leadership and STEM Academy, are designed to enrich the lives of our children and youth," says former Executive Director Maria Campos-Harlow.
 "We are proud to see how – through their participation in the programs – they gain confidence, celebrate their heritage and become more involved in their community.
 As they grow, they become part of the next generation of Latinos that will contribute to the success of our State."

 SCOW offers children and teens the opportunity to train in The Escuela Guadalupana de Música, often referred to as the Mariachi Academy.
 Children as young as seven receive basic music instruction and theory, then choose an instrument to train on.
 The Mariachi Academy performs several concerts each year for Wallingford residents and in towns around Connecticut.

 Support for Academy concerts and other events has been provided by The Community Foundation for Greater New Haven over the last few years.
-Recently, a grant from The Foundation's Year-Round Small Grants program, using unrestricted funds, enabled SCOW to purchase a new computer server for its office.
+In 2015, a grant from The Foundation's Year-Round Small Grants program, using unrestricted funds, enabled SCOW to purchase a new computer server for its office.
 The faster, updated server allowed SCOW's Access Health CT certified assistant to help more individuals looking to apply for health insurance through Access Health CT over the last two years.

 Did You Know?